-Andy Brett - Dip.
-Couns, Registered Member BACP
+Andy Brett - Qualified and Experienced.
+Registered Member of the BACP

 Life can be challenging for a whole range of reasons and knowing when you would find it useful to talk things through with someone is a sign of emotional maturity.
 My work is helps people create change in their lives, whether that’s in terms of how they approach the future, feel in the present or regard their past.
 This might mean undertaking short term counselling or be longer, open-ended therapy.

 Counselling can help you in many ways: what you achieve will depend on your needs and focus during the work.
 For example, I have experience using my individual approach to help others: